Luxury trails down the paths of Santorini

 See the sunset that made this island famous for its afternoon colors.
 Either enjoy the moment from your own room, in the exclusive premises of one of the hotels located right on the edge of the Caldera; or simply walk to the old Castle of Oia a few hours before sunset.
 Take a bottle of local wine with you, add a couple of glasses and a bit of patience too.
 This is the most popular spot at the golden hour and everyone wants to take the perfect sunset picture back home.

-After sunset, hike down to Ammoudi Bay for a picturesque dinner experience.
+After sunset, hike down to Ammoudi Bay for a picturesque dining experience.
 The colors left behind by the sun play mysterious games on the rocky walls as you descend, please do not forget your photo camera!
 Once on the small quay, pick one of the many fish tavernas next to the sea and get ready for the tasty catch of the day.
 Choose a selection of the island’s tomatoes, fava or aubergines and pair it all with any of the outstanding local wines.

 And when it comes to wines, there is another must on the island: Sample the worldwide famous wines of the island’s vineyards.
-Here, the right dose of volcanic soil and minerals, combined with harsh summers and extreme winds result in excellent indigenous varieties which turn into the most prestigious wines.
+Here, the right dose of volcanic soil and minerals, combined with harsh summers and extreme winds result in excellent indigenous varieties that turn into the most prestigious wines.
 Enjoy a glass of Assyrtiko in one of the many wineries belonging to the wine road of Santorini.
 They are open to the public and offer interesting wine tasting sessions.
 If you do not want to leave Oia, Domaine Sigalas is the perfect location for a glass of wine and even a private dinner.

 There are incredible vistas you will be able to enjoy from the top of the cliff will only feel complete if you sail the caldera.
 This will allow you to see Santorini from a whole different perspective.
 There are several boats, and catamarans that leave exactly from Ammoudi Bay, and the options are countless… It is also possible to choose a more exclusive service, with yachts sailing on the blue waters of the Aegean, surrounded by the imposing beauty of the caldera.
 You can choose a short excursion or spend the whole day at sea.
 Visit the nearby Thirassia, swim the hot springs or see the volcano.
 There are sunset cruises with dinner included; these will sail around Oia at sunset, offering one of the most romantic views in Greece.